 Delete – allows you to delete selected folders and files on your server.

 Extract – allows you to unzip files inside your server directories.
-This feature is useful when performing manual WordPress updates, restoring blog data, or reinstalling WordPress.
+This feature is useful when performing manual WordPress updates, restoring blog files, or reinstalling WordPress.

 Compress – allows you to zip (compress) folders inside your server directories.
-This feature is useful when performing WordPress updates, restoring blog data, or reinstalling a WordPress site.
+This feature is useful when performing WordPress updates, restoring blog files, or reinstalling a WordPress site.

-Directory Navigation Menu Buttons – Useful navigation functions inside the File Manager area include Up One Level, Reload, Select All, and Unselect All.
+Directory Navigation Menu Buttons – Useful navigation functions inside the File Manager section include Up One Level, Reload, Select All, and Unselect All.

 Using File Manager To Upload And Extract Zipped Files